cmarche2ti/stock-price-vba/README.md

-# stock-price-vba
+# Stock-Price-Analyis-VBA

-Used vba to analyze stock prices and compute price changes, volume and other metrics.
+Used excel and vba to analyze stock prices and compute price changes, volume and other metrics.